b-lukaszuk/BS_wJ_eng/contents/binary.md

 ```

 In order to add two binary numbers we need to define how to add two binary
-digits (`bin1::Char` and `bin2::Char`).
-Just like in the decimal system we need
+digits (`bin1::Char` and `bin2::Char`) first.
+Just like in the decimal system we
-to handle the overflow, e.g. when we add $16 + 8$, first we add 8 and 6 to
+need to handle the overflow, e.g. when we add $26 + 8$, first we add 8 and 6 to
 get 14.
-Of the last number 4 becomes the running bit and 1 becomes a carried bit
+Four (the second digit of 14) becomes the running bit and 1 (the first
-that we add to 1 (first digit in 16) to get our final score which is 24.
-By
+digit of 14) becomes a carried bit that we add to 2 (the first digit in 26) to
+get our final score which is 34.
+By analogy, `add(bin1::Char, bin2::Char)`
-analogy, `add(bin1::Char, bin2::Char)` returns a tuple with the running and
+returns a tuple (`Tuple{Int, Int}`) with the carried and running bit,
-carried bit.
+respectively.

-Additionally, we defined `getEqlLenBins` that makes sure two numbers are of
+Additionally, we defined `getEqlLenBins` that makes sure the two numbers (`bin1`
-equal length.
-This is because the upcoming `add(bin1::Str, bin2::Str)` will rely
+and `bin2`) are of equal length.
+This is because the upcoming `add(bin1::Str,
-on the above `add(bin1::Char, bin2::Char)`, that's why the shorter number will
+bin2::Str)` will rely on the above `add(bin1::Char, bin2::Char)`, that's why the
-be padded on the left with zeros (by `lpad`), which is a neutral digit in
+shorter number will be padded on the left with zeros (by `lpad`), which is a
-addition (in decimal adding 16+8 is the same as adding 16+08).
-Two points of
+neutral digit in addition (in decimal adding 26+8 is the same as adding
-notice.
-First of all, make sure to use `>=` and not `>` in the first `if`
+26+08).
+Two points of notice.
+First of all, make sure to use `>=` and not `>` in
-statement otherwise you will end with an infinite recursion (see @sec:recursion)
+the first `if` statement otherwise you will end up with an infinite recursion
+(see @sec:recursion) and [stack
-and [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow) error in some
+overflow](https://en.wikipedia.org/wiki/Stack_overflow) error in some cases
-cases (test yourself and explain why it will happen for `getEqlLenBins("01",
+(test yourself and explain why it will happen for `getEqlLenBins("01",
 "10")`).
 Secondly, the recursive call `getEqlLenBins(bin2, bin1)` effectively
 swaps the numbers.
 This is a neat trick and makes no difference here (since
 addition and multiplication are